ucvm/markerDB/README.md

 git clone https://github.com/ucvm/its2Builder.git
 ```

+### Configuration

-Now edit the `config.yaml` file with a file editor of your choice and adjust the following parameters as you see fit.
+Edit the `config.yaml` file with a file editor of your choice and adjust the following parameters as you see fit.

 *organism*: This is added to the NCBI search string to restrict the search to a taxonomy of interest.
 *out_directory*: Output directory to store the files.
 Will be created if it doesn't exist